Start by sending your landlord a free demand letter.Write Demand Letter

 These solutions are optional and can be concluded at any point, at which you can choose to elevate and file a small claims lawsuit.
 If you chose to sue, the judge can suggest arbitration; this arbitration would result in a binding conclusion.

-Why sue in New York City small claims court?
+Why sue in a New York small claims court?

 If you’re reading this article, you may think that suing in small claims court over a security deposit sounds complicated and unnecessary.
 However, the small claims court process was designed and made with the goal of making justice for smaller amounts that most lawyers would reject or overcharge for, as accessible and simple to the average citizen simply seeking justice.
 Most conventional rules of court are suspended and the result is a forum in which you should be able to comfortably take your landlord to court.

-How much can I sue for in New York City small claims court?
+How much can I sue for in New York small claims court?

-How much does it cost to file a lawsuit in New York City Small Claims Court?
+How much does it cost to file a lawsuit in New York Small Claims Court?

 $15 for claims up to $1000, and